What to know before having your Children’s book illustrated

 IngramSpark’s print-on-demand (POD) capabilities give you a wide range of trim sizes, book bindings, paper thickness and color options for producing Children’s books.
 Their printing process produces sharp, high resolution graphics, crisp text, and quality binding make it virtually impossible to distinguish print-on-demand books from traditional offset copies at a fraction of the cost and no minimum order.
 Below is a breakdown of their book trim size options and page count requirements.

-There are a lot of things to consider when it comes to Children’s books that should be addressed before going too far into the process.
-The first things to consider are what reader age group the story is written for and what type of book to produce.
+There are many things to consider when it comes to Children’s books.
+It is important to addressed these things before going too far into the process.
+The first things to consider are what reader age group the story targets and what type of book to produce.
 So, let’s explore reader age groups, the appropriate types of books, and some of the considerations for writing and marketing to each specific group.

 Continue reading “Reader Age Groups for Children’s Books”